wyatt-feng/CS305-23S-Assignment1/README.md

 ```

-In this part you will handle command for `STOR`.
-This example is the utmost simple one.
-In this example, the server should first establish a socket to handle data transmission connection, using recorded client info.
-With `with` block you can handle file IO easily.
-Do not forget to close the socket after finishing transfer.
-This example is just a simple example, and *IS NOT* expected to work correctly.
-You HAVE TO implement this case by your own needs.
+In this section, you will be responsible for handling the `STOR` command.
+The given example is very basic, and should only serve as a guide.
+Firstly, the server must establish a socket to facilitate the data transmission connection(different from control connection established before) using the recorded client information by other commands.
+The `with` block can be used to manage file IO conveniently.
+Once the transfer is complete, remember to close the socket.
+It is crucial to note that this example **IS NOT** designed to function flawlessly, and it is your responsibility to implement this feature to meet your specific needs.

+Here we use two commands, `USER` and `STOR`, as examples to illustrate how to implement the FTP server protocol.
+You should implement the other commands in a similar way.
+As is also worthy to mention, the examples are not exhaustive, and you may need to implement other features to meet your specific needs.

 ## Tasks (100 pts max)